-- 22. Seller's Remedies - 23.
-Buyer's Remedies - 24.
-Special Remedies - V. Special Modules (to be interspersed with the above topics) - A. Ethics/Professionalism Assignment: Civility in Communication - B. Writing Assignment: Transactional Drafting - C. The Business of Sales - D. The Displacement of Sales Law by Arbitration Clauses and Reputation - E. Review Session - 14.
-FEEDBACK: If you have feedback for me suggestions, ideas, commendations, or criticisms, please do not hesitate to tell me in person or by e-mail.
+- 22. Seller's Remedies3

+- 23. Buyer's Remedies3

+- V. Special Modules (to be interspersed with the above topics)

+- A. Ethics/Professionalism Assignment4

+- B. Writing Assignment4

+- C. The Business of Sales5

+- D. The Displacement of Sales Law by Arbitration Clauses and Reputation4

+- E. Review Session

+- 14. FEEDBACK: If you have feedback for me - suggestions, ideas, commendations, or criticisms - please do not hesitate to tell me in person or by e-mail.
 If sending something to me anonymously would make you feel more comfortable, then I invite you to do just that.

-Good luck.
-I hope you enjoy the course.
+I hope you enjoy the course!

-- EEJ
+- EEI

-© 2015 Eric E. Johnson.
+© 2016 Eric E. Johnson.
 Konomark - Most rights sharable.
 Instructors wishing to use this or other course content without charge should feel free to ask.
-Note that this syllabus incorporates some material from other sources, including from other authors, in some cases verbatim or nearly verbatim, without specific notation.
+If it's helpful, I can send you a .doc version.
+Note that this syllabus incorporates material from other sources, including prior syllabi and some material from other authors, in some cases verbatim or nearly verbatim, without specific notation.

-&lt;sup>3 This assignment does not correspond to the numbering of the Keating book.
+3 This assignment does not correspond to the numbering of the Keating book.